Gramatica A The Verb Gustar Answers: Complete Guide

 Element Example Translation

 Basic Me gusta el café.
-I like coffee.
-Even so,
+Day to day,

 Negative No le gustan los espaguetis.
-Day to day, He doesn’t like spaghetti.
+Consider this: I like coffee.

 You can now spot the pattern in any sentence and confidently build your own.